-- Students are required to demonstrate college-level writing skills through multiple assignments. - Minimum grade of C is required if ENC 1101 is used to satisfy Gordon Rule and General Education Requirements.
-Refer to catalog.
+- Students are required to demonstrate college-level writing skills through multiple assignments. - Minimum grade of C is required if ENC 1102 is used to satisfy Gordon Rule and General Education Requirements.
+Refer to Links to an external site.

 Keeping Up with Your Grades